websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 </join>
 ```

 The workflow does not advance past the join until the asset transitions to it from both of the forks.
-To fork the workflow process, but then allow the processing to continue when only one fork is completed, use a Join XOR.
+To fork the workflow process but allow the processing to continue when only one fork is completed, use a Join XOR.

 A Join XOR differs from a join in one important way: it removes the constraint that both forks must be completed before processing can continue.
 The asset must complete just one of the forks before processing continues.